“Paul, an apostle of Jesus Christ by the will of God.”

 “You stiff-necked and uncircumcised in heart and ears!
 You always resist the Holy Spirit; as your fathers did, so do you.
 Which of the prophets did your fathers not persecute?
 And they killed those who foretold the coming of the Just One, of whom you now have become the betrayers and murderers, “who have received the law by the direction of angels and have not kept it.”
 (Acts 7:51-53)

-When they heard this, these Jewish leaders were cut to the heart.
+When they heard these words, the Jewish leaders were cut to the heart.
 They stopped their ears, cast Stephen out of the city and stoned him to death (Acts 7:54-60).

-Though Paul was called to be the apostle to the Gentiles (2 Tim.
-1:11), during the Acts period he was sent to the Jew first.
-The ministry of Peter and the Twelve was limited to the Jews in Jerusalem and Judea; Paul was sent to the Jews of the dispersion who were scattered to “the uttermost parts of the earth.”
+Though Paul’s primary ministry was to the Gentiles (2 Tim.
+1:11), during the Acts period he was sent to the Jews first.
+The ministry of Peter and the Twelve was limited to the Jews in Jerusalem and Judea; Paul was sent to the Jews of the dispersion who were scattered unto “the uttermost parts of the earth.”
 The nature and purpose of Paul’s ministry to the Jews during this time is pictured in the first recorded miracle performed by Paul.
 Paul and Barnabas left Antioch and sailed to the island of Cyprus.